MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. From the Azure portal, search for and select `Deploy a custom template`.

-1. On the custom deployment page, select **Build you own template in the editor**.
+1. On the custom deployment page, select **Build your own template in the editor**.

 1. On the edit template page, select **Load file**.